 If you have a full 4 days in San Diego, there are numerous different options that you could follow.
 All of these options lie quite a bit further afield from downtown San Diego and each option should have an entire day devoted to it.

 Coronado Beach is also, arguably, one of San Diego’s nicest — a vast expanse of sand with fairly calm waters, making it perfect for families.
 Coronado is also the perfect place to rent a bicycle and pedal along the seaside promenade and enjoy the lovely beachy vibes.
-You can take a half-day organised tour to Coronado if you don’t have your own transport.
+If you just want to enjoy the beach from a distance, you can take a 2-hour cruise that goes past Coronado.

 If you want to be a bit more active and explore one of San Diego’s most beautiful suburbs, then head a bit further north to explore the beautiful La Jolla area.
 Known for its dramatic cliffs. sea caves, great restaurants and expensive real estate, La Jolla is an elite neighbourhood but also absolutely gorgeous.